 A speech by CLR James at a Socialist Workers Party (US) conference in 1948.

-During the last few years certain sections of the bourgeoisie, recognizing Jthe importance of this question have made a powerful theoretical demonstration of their position, which has appeared in The American Dilemma by Gunnar Myrdal, a publication that took a quarter of a million dollars to produce.
+Comrades, our party, with this Resolution, is preparing to make a powerful entry into a section of the class struggle that is now raging in the United States.
+The decay of capitalism on a world scale, the rise of the CIO in the United States, and the struggle of the Negro people, have precipitated a tremendous battle for the minds of the ;Negro people and for the minds of the population in the US as a whole over the Negro question.
+During the last few years certain sections of the bourgeoisie, recognizing Jthe importance of this question, have made a powerful theoretical demonstration of their position, which has appeared in The American Dilemma by Gunnar Myrdal, a publication that took a quarter of a million dollars to produce.
 Certain sections of the sentimental petty bourgeoisie have produced their spokesmen, one of whom is Lillian Smith.
 That has produced some very strange fruit, which however has resulted in a book which has sold some half a million copies over the last year or two.
 The Negro petty bourgeoisie, radical and concerned with communism, has also made its bid in the person of Richard Wright, whose books have sold over a million copies.
 When books on such a controversial question as the Negro question reach the stage of selling half a million copies it means that they have left the sphere of literature and have now reached the sphere of politics.

-Now if this position has reached the stage where we can put it forward in the shape that we propose, that means that to understand it should be by now simpler than before; and by merely observing the Negro question, the Negro people, rather, the struggles they have carried on, their ideas, we are able to see the roots of this position in a way that was difficult to see ten or even fifteen years ago.
+Now if this position has reached the stage where we can put it forward in the shape that we propose, that means that to understand it, should be by now simpler than before; and by merely observing the Negro question, the Negro people rather, the struggles they have carried on, their ideas, we are able to see the roots of this position in a way that was difficult to see ten or even fifteen years ago.
 The Negro people, we say, on the basis of their own experiences, approach the conclusions of Marxism.
 And I will have briefly to illustrate this as has been shown in the Resolution.

 First of all, on the question of imperialist war.
 The Negro people do not. believe that the last two wars and the one that may overtake us, are a result of the need to struggle for democracy, for freedom of the persecuted peoples by the American bourgeoisie.
 They cannot believe that.

 On the question of the state, what Negro, particularly below the Mason-Dixon line, believes that the bourgeois state is a state above all classes, serving the needs of all the people?
 They may not formulate their belief in Marxist terms, but their experience drives them to reject this shibboleth of bourgeois democracy.